ChengZhongShen/Advanced_Lane_Lines/README.md

 #### 1.video output version1

-With current threshold and setup, most of the time it work for the project vidoe.
+With current threshold and setup, most of the time it work for the project video.
 Here's a [link to my video result](./output_video/v1/project_video.mp4)

 But in some frame, the lan detection failed, as below picuture shows